 It really depends on your goal.
 When fasting, you should drink about 24 ounces every couple of hours.

-However, as long as you’re sticking with mainly a green juice, then you can drink more if you want.
+However, as long as you’re sticking with mainly green juice, then you can drink more if you want.
 Listen to your body and make sure to consume lots of water during your fast.

 If you’re supplementing by feasting, then feel free to drink between 10 to 24 ounces before each meal.
 This reduces the amount of food you eat during mealtime.